pwrightkcl/gif_bamos/README.md

 submit one job to the cluster per subject and run the corresponding `run` script.
 The `run` script parses the input filenames, creates output directories, and keeps track of the timing of the GIF and BaMoS steps.

-To create a RISAPS Docker image to run this code on the KCL BMEIS cluster, see [docker](docker).
+To create a Docker image to run this code on the KCL BMEIS cluster, see [docker](docker).

 For details of the GIF and BaMoS scripts, see [scripts](scripts).